braintapper/cognos_wiki/README.md

-# cognos_wiki
+# Cognos Wiki
-Repo for Cognos wiki

-Click on the Wiki tab of this repo to see the wiki
+This is just some useful information from my experiences with Cognos.